kavinbharathii/q_learning/README.md

 # Q Learning
-A playgorund repo for Q learning.
+A playground repo for Q learning.

 ### Usage:
 If in windows,